porcinus/mk_arcade_joystick_rpi/README.md

 ## Revisions ##

+UPDATE 0.1.5.9 : Added support for 4 extra GPIO inputs

+UPDATE 0.1.5.8 : Added some new parameters to allow inverting of analog inputs

 UPDATE 0.1.5.7 : Added MCP3021A i2c support for up to 4 analog inputs

 UPDATE 0.1.5.6 : Added 4 buttons, the ability to use GPIO32 and higher, and hkmode parameter